 At this point, I started my psychotherapy training with the Karuna Institute.

 My private practice is located in Meadowbank Terrace.
 The premises are on the first floor and has 3 practice rooms, used by a group of independent practitioners.
 I welcome you to arrange a first session which would give us both the opportunity to discuss your expectations and whether psychotherapy is right for you.
 It is also a chance for me to answer any questions you have about how we might work together.

-I have experience of over nine years, working with adults in both a short and long term capacity.
+I have experience of over ten years, working with adults in both a short and long term capacity.
 I have regular supervision with an accredited UKCP supervisor and am also insured to practise.

 I grew up on the West Coast of Scotland and now have enjoyed living in the City of Edinburgh for the past 20 years.
 I find being near the sea very resourceful and enjoy walking along the coast and up into the hills and mountains too.
 I have found through my own experience that paying attention to what supports and sustains us, means that we are more equipped to deal and manage difficulties that arise in our lives.
 Although coming to therapy may be about exploring difficult issues, it is also recognising where wellbeing and joy reside too and nurturing these.